leolijan/Casino/README.md

 To start the casino program all of the TypeScript files needs to be compiled to Javascript.
 This can be done by using the tool Node.js.
 Then use the TypeScript compiler "tsc" to compile the TypeScript files.
+The file where the the programm is started is called login.ts, found in Menu.

 # Tests
 There are test cases to every code file that is used within the program.
 These